Last updated on March 27th, 2023 at 09:00 pm

 2. How To Make Rhubarb Jam Without Pectin

-The first batch was made without pectin.
+The first batch of jam was made without pectin.

 We prepared our canning jars in the oven at 225°F for 10 minutes, and boiled the lids for the same amount of time.